-NESA (pronounced nee-sah) is an organization of men who have earned the rank of Eagle Scout in the Boy Scouts of America.
+NESA (pronounced nee-sah) is an organization of men and women who have earned the rank of Eagle Scout in the Boy Scouts of America.
 NESA’s stated purpose is “to serve Eagle Scouts and, through them, the entire movement of Scouting.”

 NESA: Life Scout to Eagle Scout